MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpssdk/nc-dhcpssdk-lpdhcp_drop_send.md

 ## -remarks

+The
+<b>DhcpPktDropHook</b> function is called by Microsoft DHCP Server when a DHCP packet is dropped, or a packet is completely processed.
+The
+<b>DhcpPktDropHook</b> is implemented by a third-party DLL that registers for notification of significant Microsoft DHCP Server events.

+The
+<b>DhcpPktDropHook</b> function should not block.

 Third-party DLLs that register for notification of this event should be prepared to have their
 <b>DhcpPktDropHook</b> function called multiple times for each packet.
 If a packet is dropped by Microsoft DHCP Server, this function is called twice for that packet: once to notify that the packet was dropped, and again to identify that the packet was completely processed.